maweki/ssfsm/README.md

 the cross-product of the states of the original DFAs.
 The machine is not minimized (so it may have redundant and unreachable states).

+`MachineA + MachineB` returns a DFA that has the concatenation of the languages of A and B so that the language of A + B is every word accepted by A concatenated with every word accepted by B.

+For the operation `+` the states of the resulting machine have as their names a tuple where the first part is a state from A and the second part is a frozenset of states from B (or an empty set).

 ### Information about machines

 `len(Machine)` returns the number of states in the machine